armelsoubeiga/FasoBiere/README.md

 # fasobiere-classification

 Web application to classified beer bottle from Burkina Faso using Heroku and Tensorflow framework.
-An application for classifying beer categories in Burkina Faso.
 Model developed with Tensorflow and deployed on Heroku with Flask.